Scare Level: Casper the Friendly Ghost

 Door County’s rich maritime history and association with Ports des Morts, or Death’s Door, provides a fascinating perspective on the dangers of water passage before the modern era.
 Visitors can explore the (sometimes tragic) history behind the county’s shipwrecks and learn how the waters between Washington Island and Gills Rock earned the nickname Death’s Door by visiting the Door County Maritime Museum.
 The museum has a location in Sturgeon Bay and near Gills Rock, where you can also board the ferry and make your own passage across the infamous waters.

-Another way to explore the waters and shorelines of the county is by attending the annual fall Door County Lighthouse Festival on the weekend of October 12-13.
+Another way to explore the waters and shorelines of the county is by attending the annual fall Door County Lighthouse Festival.
 Visitors can visit the 11 historic lighthouses around the county by land, boat, and adventure tours and see perspectives rarely open to public view.

 Scare Level: A Chill in the Room